ConvertCalculate Logo

 Click Convert or View Result

-After entering your percentage, click the "Convert" or "View Result" button.
-The tool will process your input instantly and display the corresponding letter grade.
-For example, a percentage of 87% may be converted to a "B" or "B+" depending on the grading scale used.
-This feature eliminates manual calculations, saving time and reducing the chance of errors while providing immediate results in a clear format.
+After entering your percentage or raw score such as "41 out of 50," click the "Convert" or "View Result" button.
+The tool will instantly process your input and display the corresponding letter grade according to the grading scale selected.
+For example, a score of 41 out of 50 may be converted to a "B+" depending on the specific grading criteria used by your institution.
+This automated conversion eliminates the need for manual calculations, reduces the chance of errors, and provides an immediate and clear representation of your academic performance.
+You no longer have to struggle with confusing grade charts or perform time-consuming calculations yourself.

 Check Grade Ranges